 Begin picking up trash in and around the parking area.
 Be careful of poison ivy around the edges of the parking lot and along the path to the beach.
 Keep track of the type of trash you pick up on the back of the Adopt-A-Beach Litter Monitoring form.

 Do not pick up any dead birds.
 Include the location and description of any dead birds you find on the beach in the Comments section of your online report.
 We will notify the Bot Squad volunteer for that beach who will report it and either remove it for testing or bury it.
 Dead birds or fish on our shore may be related to avian botulism.
 We support an extensive, multi-agency study into the cause of waterfowl deaths on our Lake Michigan shores.
 If you are interested in learning more about this study check the study web site or read the latest newsletter: May 2016 Bot Squad Newsletter.
-If you would be interested in joining our team of volunteers who walk a beach once a week from June through November checking for water and beach conditions, dead birds and fish, contact Kerry Kelly, who will get you in touch with the Avian Botulism Program Coordinator for Sleeping Bear Dunes National Lakeshore.
+If you would be interested in joining the Bot Squad team of volunteers who walk a beach once a week from June through November checking for water and beach conditions, dead birds and fish, contact [email protected].

-Keep track of the time you spend (including travel and reporting time) and the number of people in your group to calculate the total volunteer hours.
+Keep track of the time you spend (including travel to the beach and home as well as reporting time).
 Include your Volunteer hours when you enter your Beach Patrol Data.
 If you do a beach patrol with other Adopt-A-Beach volunteers, just enter each person’s first and last names in the box provided.
 For example, if Mary Smith and John Jones did a patrol together, enter “Smith and Jones” in the LAST NAME box and “Mary and John” in the FIRST NAME box.
 That way both Mary and John will get credit for their volunteer hours.
 Volunteer hours are reported as part of the National Park Service annual report and impact the future budget for the park, so please be sure to report your time.